FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: FlowState

 \subsection{Functional Basis Decoder}

 For the functional basis decoder, we take inspiration from how SSMs are initialized from an input sequence.
 The HiPPO approach ensures that their hidden state expresses coefficients of a polynomial basis, which optimally approximates the input sequence.
 In particular, \citet{gu2020hippo} demonstrated a possibility to use the hidden state of their SSM at timestep $t$ to reconstruct the input sequence until $t$ with a functional basis.
 We adopt this approach for our decoder, but instead of extracting coefficients that can be used to reconstruct the input, we use a continuous functional basis to construct the forecast from the final outputs of the SSM encoder $\mathbf{o}^N_L$, see Figure~\ref{fig:arch}c.
 In particular, our proposed FBD interprets the final outputs of the SSM encoder, $\mathbf{o}^N_L$, as coefficients of a functional basis, which can in turn be used to produce a continuous output function.
-To obtain the forecast with a desired quantization $\Delta$, this continuous output is then sampled at an equally spaced interval, with the spacing $\Delta$.
-The FBD can be formalized as follows:
+To obtain the forecast with a desired sampling rate, this continuous output is then sampled at an equally spaced interval, with the spacing $\Delta_F$.
+Thus, the FBD can be formalized as follows:

-where $p_i(\cdot, \cdot)$ is the $i$-th basis function evaluated at an interval $[a, b]$, $\tilde{\boldsymbol{y}}$ is the continuous forecast and $\textrm{sample}(\cdot, \Delta)$ samples the argument equally spaced with $\Delta$.
+where $p_i(\cdot, \cdot)$ is the $i$-th basis function evaluated at an interval $[a, b]$, $\tilde{\boldsymbol{y}}$ is the continuous forecast and $\textrm{sample}(\cdot, \Delta_F)$ samples the argument equally spaced with $\Delta_F$.

 Our functional basis decoder offers several key advantages.
 Firstly, it produces a continuous forecast, which can then be sampled with any desired sampling rate.
 Secondly, it draws inspiration from a well-established procedure to map from coefficient to feature space, and thus can leverage various functional basis functions, depending on the task.
 For our main experiments, we use the Legendre polynomials to be consistent with the SSM input encoding used by the HiPPO initialization.
 Another viable option is to use the Fourier basis functions to better match periodic signals.
-Finally, and most importantly, it enables the decoder to produce forecasts at the correct sampling rate, based on the current parameter $\Delta$.
+Finally, and most importantly, it enables the decoder to produce forecasts at the desired sampling rate, see next section.
 Note that although we introduce the FBD as part of FlowState, it is a separate component and can be combined with other encoder architectures as well.